KL2300030695/VisionRise-s-SurakshaPay-AI/README.md

 1. **Zero-Touch Claims** — No forms, no calls, no waiting.
 Triggers are data-driven and instant.
 2. **AI-Personalized Pricing** — Every worker gets a unique premium based on city, persona, and real risk data.
-3. **Guidewire-Native** — Full PolicyCenter & ClaimCenter integration, not a bolt-on.
+3. **Premium UX** — Modern dark/light mode interface with glassmorphism for a high-end feel.
-4. **Weekly Micro-Premiums** — Aligned with gig economy payout cycles (as low as ₹15/week).
+4. **Guidewire-Native** — Full PolicyCenter & ClaimCenter integration, not a bolt-on.
-5. **Fraud-Resistant** — AI agent with GPS spoofing detection and duplicate claim prevention.
+5. **Real-time Persistence** — Powered by Firestore for instant updates and reliability.
-6. **Live Data** — Real weather APIs, not simulated data.
-Triggers fire on actual conditions.
+6. **Fraud-Resistant** — AI agent with GPS spoofing detection and duplicate claim prevention.

 ---